WPP-Public/akqa-nz-silverstripe-optimisedimage/README.md

 # SilverStripe Optimised Image

-Uses various binary tools like jpegoptim and optipng to optimise resampled images created by SilverStripe
+Uses various binary tools like jpegoptim and optipng to optimise resampled images created by SilverStripe.

 For a SilverStripe `2.4` version check the `0.1` branch.

+Please note that images are only optimised when they are resampled (using CroppedImage, SetWidth, SetHeight, PaddedResize, etc).

 ## Installation (with composer)